highlyprofitable108/chill-data-overload/Accomplishment List.md

 - Discussed data sources for each sport.
 - Collaboratively created a project roadmap for the next two weeks.

-Checklist - Incomplete Tasks (Outstanding) for this Sprint:
+Accomplishments for this Sprint:

-- Set up development environment and install necessary tools.
+- Set up development environment and installed necessary tools.
-- Gather PGA Tour/Major Golf data.
-- Gather NCAA Football data.
+- Gathered PGA Tour data and integrated it into the project.
-- Familiarize with chosen data sources for each sport.
+- Familiarized with chosen data sources for each sport.
-- Set up a project repository with appropriate settings and configurations.
+- Created a project repository with appropriate settings and configurations.
+- Designed and implemented the database schema for storing the sports data.
+- Fetched and loaded data from DataGolf API and the PGA Tour website into the database.
+- Validated the Players table for data quality and performed necessary data preprocessing steps.
+- Implemented basic data transformations and calculated basic statistics on the preprocessed data.
+- Developed unit tests for data loading, preprocessing, and basic transformations.
+- Implemented the apply_machine_learning() method and its corresponding test.
+- Developed unit tests for the apply_machine_learning() method.

+Tasks to be completed:

+- Gather NCAA Football data: This task is pending and can be tackled in the upcoming days.
-- Create a project flow chart in Mermaid format.
+- Create a project flow chart in Mermaid format: This task is still outstanding and can be completed to provide a visual representation of the project flow.

-These tasks are still outstanding within this sprint, and you can focus on completing them in the upcoming days as per the planned roadmap.

-Keep up the great work and continue making progress towards becoming the ultimate sports data guru!
+Congratulations on the progress made so far!
+Keep up the momentum and continue working on the remaining tasks.